Custom Reporting for Bespoke Ecommerce Systems

 Lock it down (if you need to)

 Not everyone needs to see everything.
 Financial data and customer details should only be visible to people with the correct credentials.
-Role based permissions can be used to provide access to these individuals only and stop sensitive info ending up where it shouldn’t.
+You can use role based permissions to provide access to these individuals only and stop sensitive info ending up where it shouldn’t.

 Test, tweak and repeat

-Unless insanely simple, reports are barely correct first time.
+Unless insanely simple, reports are not always correct first time.
 Check the numbers, check the loading speed and check that normal humans can actually understand it.
 Collect feedback and make adjustments.
 Then do it all again next time you build or update a report.

 By the time you’ve been through this process, you should have reports that actually tell you something useful.